mnemnion/ax/README.md

 To run the code, use LuaJIT. `rep "[noun]"` will run a string.

+Note that due to recent changes to the automaton, relating to the representation of truth, the demonstration machine will not give accurate results.

 For details, see the [specification](ax spec.md) and [commentary](commentary on ax.md)